pmerson/architecture-view-template/view-template.md

-# *Put here the name of the view*
+# *Enter here the name of the view*

-Optionally, describe here in a short sentence what this view shows.
+Optionally, describe here in a short paragraph what this view shows.

 Add here a diagram.
 It can be a screen snapshot or whiteboard photo.
 Follow the [seven tips for design diagrams](seven-tips-design-diagrams.md).
 This is typically a *structural diagram* that shows elements and all possible relations between them.